luk3yx/minetest-fs51/README.md

 Minetest 5.1.0 introduced changes to formspecs that made them much less painful to create and work with.
-However, formspecs are interpreted client-side and to take advantage of these changes you would normally need to force everyone to upgrade Minetest.
+However, formspecs are interpreted client-side and to take advantage of these changes you would normally need to force everyone to upgrade Luanti (formerly known as Minetest).
 This mod detects these older clients and modifies formspecs sent to them to try and make sure they are at least usable.

 ## How to use